- This event has passed.

-Dr. Moorthy and Sierra Gibson will delve into the significance of feedback loops and their role in efficacy research.
-This session will share important elements that educators, district leaders, and students should communicate to the developer to create a product that best meets their needs.
+Dr. Moorthy and Sierra Gibson delve into the significance of feedback loops and their role in efficacy research.
+This session shares important elements that educators, district leaders, and students should communicate to the developer to create a product that best meets their needs.

-Finally, the session will consider how researchers can communicate and interact with technology developers, and the specific strategies they can employ to expand the role and use of research evidence in the development process.
-Dr. Moorthy and Sierra Gibson will discuss high quality efficacy research, including the value of rapid cycle studies and nontraditional metrics to determine effectiveness.
-You will have time to get your questions answered at the end of the presentation.
-This edWebinar will benefit researchers, edtech developers, educators, and administrators.
+Finally, the session considers how researchers can communicate and interact with technology developers, and the specific strategies they can employ to expand the role and use of research evidence in the development process.
+Dr. Moorthy and Sierra Gibson discuss high quality efficacy research, including the value of rapid cycle studies and nontraditional metrics to determine effectiveness.
+This recorded edWebinar will benefit researchers, edtech developers, educators, and administrators.

 About the Presenters

 Dr. Savitha Moorthy is the director of STEM equity research at Digital Promise.
 Her work focuses on science and mathematics education, and on improving experiences and outcomes for educationally disenfranchised populations, including low-income families, English Language Learners, and students and teachers in diverse, urban school districts.
 Signature projects in Dr. Moorthy’s portfolio include a research-practice partnership with Clark County School District in Las Vegas, NV aimed at improving elementary English Learners’ science-learning experiences and a collaboration with the Jim Henson Company aimed at developing an app to promote science talk and science learning among families.